-Forests are home to as much as 90% of the world’s land-based animal and plant life.
+Forests are home to over 50% of the world’s land-based animal and plant life.
 They directly provide food, shelter, fuel and a source of income to a billion people whose livelihoods depend on them.
 And forests also benefit our environment by regulating the climate and water cycles and preventing soil erosion.

 But our forests are in crisis.
 The world has lost half its forests, and only a tenth of what remains is protected.
 Each year we lose another 130,000 square kilometres - an area the size of England.